zhaohappy/cheap/README_en.md

 #### Node compile

-Developing Node projects often only need to be compiled without packaging, so in general, there is no need to use webpack or vite to pack all files; only tsc compile tools are used, but the official tsc tool cannot use transformer.
+Developing Node projects often only need to be compiled without packaging, so in general, there is no need to use webpack or vite to pack all files; only tsc compile tools are used, but the official tsc command cannot use transformer.
 At this time, you need to write code to do compile.

 ```javascript